Thrill Jockey

 Thrill Jockey is an American independent record label established by former Atlantic Records A&R representative Bettina Richards and based in Chicago.

 History

 Richards started the label in 1992 with $35,000 of family and personal capital, while working at a Hoboken, New Jersey, record store, and ran the label from her apartment in New York City.

-In 1995, she moved the label to Chicago, where "rent and taxes are considerably cheaper" according to Richards, and the independent label found some larger success.
+In 1995, she moved the label to Chicago, where "rent and taxes are considerably cheaper" according to Richards, and the independent label then found larger success.

 Thrill Jockey offers full-length streaming of every song on every release in its catalog.
 "I believe if people can listen to the albums, they tend to buy them," Richards said in a 2006 interview with Chicago Reader.